Skip to content

 Beinn na Muice — common questions

-Beinn na Muice is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 568m of ascent and takes most walkers 4-6 hours.
+Beinn na Muice carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 568m of ascent and a 4-6 hour day on the standard route.
 Terrain: Quad track on the lower moor, then deep heather and peat hag above 400m.

-Where do I park for Beinn na Muice?
+Where should I park to climb Beinn na Muice?

-Standard parking is at NH221406 near Inverness.
+Standard parking is at NH221406.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Beinn na Muice are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.